bW9uZG8/PatriotCTF-2025/Reverse/Are-You-Pylingual.md

 ### pylinguese.pyc in Binary Ninja
 <img width="1130" height="780" alt="image" src="https://github.com/user-attachments/assets/dcd285a4-a977-4379-9387-9721e4aca0ec" />

-After looking up what a .pyc file is and what to do with it, I learned that a .pyc file contains the compiled bytecode of the source file for python.
-Using a really useful website I found, https://pylingual.io/, I was able to decompile the code into human readable code.
+After looking up what a .pyc file is and what to do with it, I learned that a .pyc file contains the compiled bytecode of the source file for Python.
+Using an online Python bytecode decompiler I found, https://pylingual.io/, I was able to decompile the code into human readable code.
 ### pylinguese.pyc Decompiled
 <img width="502" height="534" alt="image" src="https://github.com/user-attachments/assets/825884e0-c1d6-4edd-83c0-02e04aa4fd93" />

 Awesome!
-Now we could start the proccess of understanding what the code does and how to obtain the flag!
+Now we could start the process of understanding what the code does and how to obtain the flag!
 ## Understanding the code
-This part was a little greuling for me becausae I had to learn/relearn python before I could continue on and understand what was happening.
+This part was a little grueling for me because I had to learn/relearn Python before I could continue on and understand what was happening.
 After a full day of learning, I decided it was time to give the challenge a shot.
 Looking into the code, it seems that the first half is taking the words `"MASONCC IS THE BEST CLUB EVER,"` transforming it into ASCII art with pyfiglet, placing the flag within the ASCII art seen below, and joining everything together into a string.
 ### First half
 <img width="450" height="269" alt="image" src="https://github.com/user-attachments/assets/cee4ad3e-f6d9-4ea5-afe1-ef99f2654e7b" />